-A combination of the Cold War’s quickly evolving intercontinental ballistic missile race and the surprise October 1957 Soviet launch of the Sputnik satellite proved to be the decisive impetus behind Nautilus’ mission into polar waters.
-A successful submarine transit of the North Pole would serve to enhance U.S. defensive and offensive strategic options vis-à-vis the perceived Soviet threat.
-Thus, Nautilus departed Seattle on 9 June on “Operation Sunshine,” a fully submerged transit under the North Pole.
-However, this first attempt was blocked by drift ice in the relatively shallow waters of the arctic Chukchi Sea, and the submarine returned to Pearl Harbor.
+On 25 April 1958, Nautilus was once again headed for the U.S. west coast where she made stops in San Diego, San Francisco, and Seattle.
+On 9 June, Nautilus departed Seattle to conduct the highly secret “Operation Sunshine,” a fully submerged transit under the North Pole.
+However, the first attempt was blocked by drift ice in the relatively shallow waters of the Chukchi Sea, and the submarine returned to Pearl Harbor.
 Her second attempt, begun on 23 July, proved successful.
 Nautilus submerged in the Barrow Sea on 1 August, transited the geographic North Pole on 3 August, and, after running submerged an additional 96 hours, surfaced off Greenland on 7 August.
-The commanding officer, Commander William R. Anderson, and the crew were subsequently personally congratulated by President Eisenhower and awarded the Presidential Unit Citation.
+The commanding officer, Commander William R. Anderson, and the crew were subsequently personally congratulated by President Dwight D. Eisenhower and awarded the Presidential Unit Citation.